noi-techpark/stuart-chatbot/README.md

 resulting code was not much longer, but easier to understand with way less dependencies.

+This makes Stuart **ideal as a testbed for experimenting with all the components of a RAG system.**

 ## Installation

 Stuart is best run on a *nix OS.

-The installation has been tested on macOS 13 with the command line developer tools and on Linux (Debian 12) with the developer tools (packages `build-essential`, `git` and `python3-venv` must be installed).
-The developer tools are required, as one Python library does not (yet) offer binary releases and needs to be compiled.
+The installation has been tested on macOS 13 with the command line developer tools and on Linux (Debian 12 and Ubuntu 22.04) with the developer tools (packages `build-essential`, `git` and `python3-venv` must be installed).

+The developer tools are required in case not all Python libraries (`llama-cpp-python`, specifically) do provide binary releases for your platform and need to be compiled from source.

-You need **about 15 GiB of free space** for the model files and Python libraries.
+You need **about 16 GiB of free space** for the model files and Python libraries, so make sure there is enough space.
 Additionally, some space for the PostgreSQL database (for the installation at NOI that's less than 200 MiB).